 Treasure Island, Part I

 Pain.
 I’m in pain.
 I’m in a lot of pain.
-What in the Seven Hells has happened?
+What in the Nine Hells has happened?

 Paul Fletcher opened his eyes, wincing from the reflected sunlight of the solar collectors on the nearby arcologies.
 He tried raising his left arm to shield his bloodshot eyes from the glare and cried out in surprise as searing agony assailed his left forearm.

 There was an ugly, ragged hole there, a few centimeters above the wrist, passing from inside to outside.
 His left forehead felt awful, too.
 He gently reached up to touch it, finding a goose egg there above his left eye.
 His fingertips came away with caked, dried blood.

 He was drinking and gambling with some of his old buddies from Imperial Interstellar Scout Service.
 He remembered the stakes were high, but nobody was betting more than they could afford.
 Scouts get paid pretty well, since it is very dangerous work, and they’re away from their credit accounts for several cycles at a time, so money always flows pretty freely when a Scout takes some liberty.
 The booze was top notch, too, bordering on exotic, but with so many worlds, it was impossible to keep up with all of the brands and types unless one sampled them personally…

 It was at that point, Paul noticed the body next to him.
 Paul painfully checked him for a pulse and felt that the body not only had no pulse, but had cooled to more or less ambient temperature.
 The body was that of a man pushing fifty and one that had seen hard use.
 The man had a painfully lean frame with hard, knotted muscle over it.
 Somebody had gone through the man’s pockets, had cut the seams of his jacket and had slashed the man’s belt to ribbons.